NudgeApm/nudge-nagios-plugins/README.md

 You need a Nudge APM account : https://www.nudge-apm.com/.

 Other requirements depend on each plugin.
-Specific documentations for each plugin explains those.
+Specific documentations for each plugin explains those requirements.

 ## Plugins list